codice/keip/operator/webapp/README.md

 This web server is designed to be run as a service within a Kubernetes cluster.
 It is intended to be used with [Metacontroller](https://metacontroller.github.io/metacontroller/), which will call the `/webhook` endpoint to manage `IntegrationRoute` custom resources.

 The `/route` endpoint is provided for convenience to deploy routes from XML files.
-The `/cluster-health` endpoint can be used as a liveness or readiness probe.

 ## Developer Guide